Skeletal system of the horse: Functions of bones

 Ligaments and tendons hold the skeletal system together.
 Ligaments hold bones to bones and tendons hold bones to muscles.
 Synovial membranes are found in joint capsules, where they contain synovial fluid, which lubricates joints.
 Bones are covered by a tough membrane called periosteum, which covers the entire bone excluding areas of articulation.

 Ligaments

-Ligaments attach bone to bone, and are vital in stabilizing joints as well as supporting structures.
+Ligaments attach bone to bone or bone to tendon, and are vital in stabilizing joints as well as supporting structures.
 They are made up of fibrous material that is generally quite strong.
 Due to their relatively poor blood supply, ligament injuries generally take a long time to heal.

 Ligaments of the upper body include: